stevedepp/gcp-iot-pipeline/shells/README.md

     `cd gcp-iot-pipeline && source .venv/bin/activate`

-- [x] export an environment variable carrying your project_id so you don't forget in the next step
+- [x] export an environment variable carrying your project_id so you don't forget in the next step. (project ids are often  but not always the same as project name.)

     `export PROJECT_ID=your_project_id`

-- [x] have your project id handy because the remaining shell commands require a project id.  (project ids are often  but not always the same as project name.)

 - [x] execute the folloing shell command.  this `4_test_sensor_gcloud_install_setup_dependencies_run_PROJECT.sh` shell command **needs a project id** as shown here: